jbcodeforce/java-studies/docs/microprofile.md

 ## Create a microprofile app

+Those notes support the different microprofile projects of:

+*
 ### With appsody

-Create a microprofile 3.0 with appsody command: `appsody init java-microprofile`, which downloads the java microprofile code template with "health, liveness and metrics and a hello world API".
+Create a [open liberty microprofile 3.3](https://github.com/appsody/stacks/tree/master/incubator/java-openliberty) with appsody command: `appsody init java-microprofile`, which downloads the java microprofile code template with "health, liveness and metrics and a hello world API".
 `appsody run` or `appsody test` to continuously see the impact from the code updates.

+To get the password for the metrics do the following: `docker exec -it my-project-dev  bash -c "grep keystore /opt/ol/wlp/usr/servers/defaultServer/server.env"`

 ### With maven